Everything you need to know about preventing sneaker bots

 What is a sneaker raffle?

-A sneaker raffle is a way of selling sneakers where shoppers enter a contest to win the right to buy a pair of sneakers.
-The retailer will collect all entries, either in-person or electronically, and then choose one or several entries at random to determine who gets the chance to purchase the sneakers within a given timeframe.
-Most raffles require pickup at an in-person location, though some will ship shoes to the winners without in-person verification.
+In a sneaker raffle, shoppers enter a contest to win the right to buy a pair of sneakers.
 Sneaker raffles operate differently from a fundraising raffle, where people pay to enter the contest and, if someone’s entry is chosen, he or she wins the prize for free.

 What are the benefits of a sneaker raffle?